 For traders, the microstructure matters.
 Scalpers chasing 5–10 pip moves depend on ECN-style precision to stay profitable.
 Longer-term traders may tolerate market-maker spreads if execution is stable.
 Either way, recognizing how your broker handles orders is critical, because at the smallest scale, one pip can be the difference between a strategy that works and one that fails.

-For most traders, profit and loss is measured in pips, the rise or fall of price on the chart.
+For most traders, profit and loss are measured in pips, the rise or fall of the price on the chart.
 But in carry trades, there’s another layer: the swap, or the overnight interest rate differential between two currencies.
-Understanding the distinction is vital, because pips and swaps both affect your bottom line, but they’re not the same thing.
+Understanding the distinction is vital because pips and swaps both affect your bottom line, but they’re not the same thing.

-A carry trade involves buying a higher-yielding currency against one that is lower-yielding, aiming to collect the daily interest payments while holding the position.
+A carry trade involves buying a higher-yielding currency against a lower-yielding one, aiming to collect daily interest payments while holding the position.
 For example, if you go long AUD/JPY, you’re effectively borrowing yen at a low rate to buy Australian dollars, which historically pay more.
 Each day you hold the trade, you may receive a positive swap credited to your account.
 Reverse the trade, and the swap might be negative, eating into your balance.

 The key point is that pips reflect price movement, while swaps reflect interest rate differentials.
-You might earn 20 pips on AUD/JPY because price moved in your favor, but lose part of that gain if the negative swap drags your P&L lower.
-Conversely, you could see price go sideways yet still earn a positive return through daily swap credits.
+You might earn 20 pips on AUD/JPY because the price moved in your favor, but you lose part of that gain if the negative swap drags your P&L lower.
+Conversely, you could see the price go sideways while still earning a positive return through daily swap credits.

 For carry traders, the challenge is balancing the two.
 A trend that adds 200 pips looks attractive, but if the swap is heavily negative, holding that position for weeks can quietly erode profits.
 Smart carry traders weigh both—the pip potential from charts and the swap flows from interest rates—before committing capital.